 He gives us access to everything if we seek Him first!
 I have no idea why our big, huge, amazing God is so crazy about little old me and you, but He is and He offers us more than we need to do life on this earth well and inside of His perfect peace.

 I know that today was just a small simple lesson, but I hope that it helped you to understand just a little more about our big, complicated and amazing God.

 And I have to just tell you that I do not get so excited and use words like amazing and wonderful all the time just because I’m corny.
 I promise you, I am not that corny.
 I just find myself having trouble expressing with words my love for God and the extent of how He changed my life.
 Calling his love and care for me breathtaking, or indescribable are just such stark understatements.
 That is why I just keep trying and trying to encourage you to get to know Him for yourself.

 Today’s Dare: Today I dare you to open your Bible and pray for a fresh excitement toward it.

 Read Galatians 5:16-26.
-This describes the differences you will begin to see taking root in us, as we walk by the Holy Spirit.
-We will be delving into this scripture more toward the end, but for now just familiarize yourself with the truth of the difference in us when we are walking with God, versus trying to do life out of our won strength.
+This describes the differences you will begin to see taking root in yourself, as you walk by the Holy Spirit.
+We will be delving into this scripture more toward the end, but for now just familiarize yourself with the truth of the difference in us when we are walking with God, versus trying to do life out of our own strength.